 At this point, you know that there are both macro and microorganisms involved in the composting process.
 You also know that the smaller the organisms, the more important their role.
 Though they all work as a team, thus everyone is required for the composting process to have the best results.

 At this point, we would just like to point out that there is a composting method that is actually a fermentation process - Bokashi composting.
 This takes part in air-tight conditions (anaerobic decomposition).
 In that case, only microorganisms (level 1 and some level 2 decomposers) are involved in the initial decomposition process.
-As such, this method can be scaled down and used as an in-home solution for organic waste.
+As such, this method can be scaled down and used as an in-home solution for organic waste with many benefits.
 And this is exactly what we did with our Bokashi Organko line.
 If you are interested in sustainably solving your organic waste, make sure to check out this 4-in-1 in-home composting solution.

 This is it for today.
 Stay environmentally friendly and enjoy life!